-Many people with stage 1 cancer will not need radiotherapy.
-But some have a higher risk of the cancer coming back.
-In this situation, your doctors may suggest you have radiotherapy to reduce your risk.
-Most people with stage 2 or 3 womb cancer are recommended to have radiotherapy after surgery.
+Some people with early stage cancer may not need radiotherapy.
+But your doctor may suggest having radiotherapy if you have a slightly higher risk of the cancer coming back.
+This can help to reduce your risk.
+Most people with stage 2 or 3 womb cancer are advised to have radiotherapy after surgery.

 Radiotherapy to control symptoms

-If the cancer has spread in the pelvic area or to other parts of your body, such as the bones, you may have radiotherapy to shrink the cancer or to control the symptoms.
+If the cancer has spread, you may have external beam radiotherapy to shrink the cancer or to control the symptoms.
+For example, you may have this treatment if the cancer has spread in the pelvic area, or to other parts of your body such as the bones.
 This is called palliative radiotherapy.
-It will be planned to ensure that you have as few side effects as possible.
+It is planned carefully so that you have as few side effects as possible.

 Support from Macmillan